swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 The Carpentries is a community-led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our events and communications are expected to show respect and courtesy to others.

-To make clear what is expected, everyone participating in Carpentry activities is required to conform to the Code of Conduct.
+To make clear what is expected, everyone participating in The Carpentries activities is required to conform to the Code of Conduct.
 This Code of Conduct applies to all spaces managed by The Carpentries including, but not limited to, workshops, email lists, and online forums such as GitHub, Slack and Twitter.
 Workshop hosts are expected to assist with the enforcement of the Code of Conduct.

-The Carpentry [Code of Conduct Committee](https://carpentries.org/coc-ctte/) is responsible for enforcing the Code of Conduct.
+The Carpentries [Code of Conduct Committee](https://carpentries.org/coc-ctte/) is responsible for enforcing the Code of Conduct.
 It can be contacted by emailing [coc@carpentries.org](mailto:coc@carpentries.org).
 All reports will be reviewed by the Code of Conduct Committee and will be kept confidential.

 Part 2.
 The Carpentries Code of Conduct